-74 See CFS RAI Principles, para.
+See CFS-RAI Principles, para.
 33 ("States should ensure, to the extent possible, that actions related to responsible investment in agriculture and food systems both at home and abroad, are consistent with their existing obligations under national and international law, and international agreements related to trade and investment, with due regard to voluntary commitments under applicable regional and international instruments.
-States should maintain adequate domestic policy space to meet their human rights obligations when pursuing business-related policy objectives with other States and business enterprises, for instance through investment treaties or contracts, in line with the Guiding Principles on Business and Human Rights."), see also UN Guiding Principles, Foundational Principles ("States must protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises.
-This requires taking appropriate steps to prevent, investigate, punish and redress such abuse through effective policies, legislation, regulations and adjudication.").
+States should maintain adequate domestic policy space to meet their human rights obligations when pursuing business-related policy objectives with other States and business enterprises, for instance through investment treaties or contracts, in line with the UN Guiding Principles".), see also UN Guiding Principles, Foundational Principles ("States must protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises.
+This requires taking appropriate steps to prevent, investigate, punish and redress such abuse through effective policies, legislation, regulations and adjudication").

-75 UN Guiding Principles, Principle 9 (calling on States to "maintain adequate domestic policy space to meet their human rights obligations" when negotiating investor-State contracts).
+40 UN Guiding Principles, Principle 9 (calling on States to "maintain adequate domestic policy space to meet their human rights obligations" when negotiating investor-State contracts).